unisave-cloud/website/README.md

 Anotherwords, it removes the `/index.html` suffix and prepends the server address, so that `link` tags make crawlers happy that it provides absolute URLs.

+> **Note:** Parcel adds hot-reload code to every page, thus spamming the dist folder with lots of additional files during development.
+If you see some additional files, try doing a production build, it may be the files are dev-only.

 ### Sitemap